 I looked over at my mum but she just nodded in encouragement.

-“Well, it’s in the middle of my back and I guess it feels like I’ve been hit with a stinging jinx.
-It mostly happens at night or if I’ve been sitting or standing for a while.”
+“Well, it’s in my lower stomach and I guess it feels like I’ve been hit with a stinging jinx.
+It usually happens if I’ve been sitting or standing for a while.”

 “Can you show me exactly where it hurts?” she asked.

 “Alright,” she said after she had a good look at it.
-“Well can I have you lie down on the table for me please?
+“Can I have you sit up for me please?
 I need to take your vitals.”

 I did as I was told, and soon enough I was being poked, prodded and measured.
 She took my blood pressure (whatever that was), my temperature, and recorded my hight and weight.